MazamaScience/AQ-SPEC-documentation/Software_Design_Document.md

-The `test/` directory contains a `Makefile` that allows someone typing at the command line to test the data ingest scripts by running them inside the docker container and checking the results.
+The `test/` directory contains a `Makefile` that allows someone typing at the command line to test the data ingest scripts by running them inside the docker container and then checking the results.
 This should be done before setting up the cron job to run scripts automatically.

 ### Data directory

-The data archive is a flat-file archive system using R binary files containing Purple Air data.
+The data archive is a flat-file archive system using R binary files containing PurpleAir data.
 The API to this data archive consists of carefully named files in predictable directory locations.
 Besides the operating system, no other "database" is required.

-R package functions inside the **AirSensor** package assume the following directory structure will be available at some web accessible  `archiveBaseUrl`.
+Functions inside the **AirSensor** R package assume the following directory structure will be available at some web accessible  `archiveBaseUrl`.

 ```